Sommaire :

 Sailing to the rhythm of the Wind

-The vessel will be able to accommodate up to 12 passengers, who will live at the crew’s pace.
+The vessel will be able to accommodate up to 12 passengers, who will experience life at pace set by the crew.
 We are not offering a luxury cruise, but the chance to travel with the wind, comfortably, and to enjoy an uncommon journey aboard one of the first cargo sailing ships in operation.

 A low-carbon shipping logistics

-While most recent sail-powered cargo ship focus onpalletised or Ro-Ro freight, Windcoop is taking a pioneering step forward: adapting wind propulsion to container shipping.
-This major technical challenge is et through an innovative asymmetrical design, which positions the sails and the crane in a complementary layout, enabling full operational autonomy during port calls
+While most sail-powered cargo ships focus on palletised or Ro-Ro freight, Windcoop is leading the way by adapting wind propulsion to container shipping.
+This is a groundbreaking challenge, solved through an innovative asymmetrical design.
+The sails and crane are positioned in a complementary way, allowing the ship to operate fully autonomously during port calls

-The vessel is aiming for an average speed of 9 knots, with acceleration able by the use of wingsails in case of tail wind.
-The sailing system is based on three rigid fixed-profile wingsails, articulated around a tripod-mounted axle.
-The containers are loaded on six levels in three open holds.
-In case of no wind, an MGO diesel engine takes over to ensure uninterrupted navigation.
+The vessel is design to reach an average speed of 9 knots, with the ability to accelerate using wingsails when there’s a tailwind.
+The sailing system features three rigid, fixed-profile wingsails, mounted on a tripod axle.
+Containers are stacked across six levels in three open holds.
+If there is no wind, a backup MGO diesel engine kicks in to ensure continuous navigation.

 Technical pillars of Windcoop sailing cargo